Eloyjaws/IDS_F21_Final_Project/README.md

 Interactive Data Science Project - Fall 2021
 ## Goals

-The goal for this project was to identify and present the ...
+The goal for this project was to present the importance of social connections and the rise of social media before identifying the impact of internet on social connections.

 Several sources have shown that Billions of people are going online to stay in touch during the COVID-19 pandemic, but almost half of the world’s population has no access to the internet.